 Occlusal X-ray

 This type of X-ray concentrates on tooth development.
 Each radiograph shows an entire arch, upper or lower.
-An occlusal X-ray is most commonly used to help detect the need for a cavity filling or before orthodontic work.
+An occlusal X-ray is most commonly used to detect the need for a cavity filling or to assess orthodontic work.

 Caries below the gumline, fractures in the jawbone, abscesses, and lodged foreign objects can be easily spotted.